Toggle menu

 • to continue to provide the service, but we would have to find alternative savings from other services which would impact more individuals

-We'd like to know what you think of our proposal, how it might affect you and the wider community, and any suggestions you may have on how we could minimise any potential negative effects, should we proceed.
+We wanted to know what you thought of our proposal, how it might affect you and the wider community, and any suggestions you may have on how we could minimise any potential negative effects, should we proceed.
 We'll also ask you a little bit about yourself, e.g. if you're a service user or how old you are, but these are optional, and you cannot be identified from your answers.

 If you have any questions about this consultation, please email asc.consultations@westberks.gov.uk.